Hotspot sharing enables you to use your iPhone or any other smartphone as a router.

 - Under Cellular Data, tap on Personal Hotspot to view the devices that use hotspot

 If you find a device that is not yours or one of your family’s, it’s time to change your hotspot password.
-Someone has figured out your password, and he’s been using your cellular data as free WiFi!
+Someone has figured out your password, and they’ve been using your cellular data as free WiFi!

 How to change your hotspot password on iPhone